Cadecraft/sheatfish/README.md

 ## Config

 - `maxcellwidth` -
-Max inner width of a cell (integer from 1..=50, default 5)
+Max inner width of a cell (integer from 1.., default 5)

+- `viewcellswidth` -
+Max width of cells to show on screen at once before scrolling (integer from 1.., default 10)

+- `viewcellsheight` -
+Max height of cells to show on screen at once before scrolling (integer from 1.., default 10)

 - `vimmode` -
 Set to 1 to use the Vim Mode keybinds (see above) (integer from 0..=1, default 0)